ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 When the case expression `color` evaluates to NULL, it does not match with an expression that evaluates to NULL.
 Consequently, the CASE statement will default to the ELSE clause, provided it is defined.

+### CQL0502: Cannot re-assign value to constant variable.

+When you declare variables with the `const` syntax, they cannot be re-assigned a new value (e.g. with a `set` statement, are being passed to an out argument).
+Declare these variables with a `let` statement instead if you would like to mutate them.